Our Arctic & Antarctic Expedition Partners and Vessels

-WILDFOOT acts in partnership with all the principal expedition companies operating in Antarctica.
-This means that we work hard to find the right ship and the right expedition for you, whether your requirements are for luxurious surroundings on board, adventure options such as kayaking or mountaineering, specialist programmes like photography or birdwatching, small or larger ships, etc.
+Wildfoot Travel works in close partnership with all the principal Arctic and Antarctic expedition cruise ship companies operating in the Polar regions.
+That means we work hard to find the right ship and the right expedition for you, whether your requirements are for luxurious surroundings on board, adventure options such as kayaking or mountaineering, specialist programmes like photography or birdwatching, small or larger ships.
+If you would like to visit The Arctic or Antarctica, we'll find the perfect expedition cruise ship and the right expedition company for you.

 Antarctica XXI offers an alternative route for those who wish to avoid the sometimes stormy crossing of the Drake Passage or for those who are short of time but still seek an authentic Antarctic experience.
 Options include flights in either or both directions from Punta Arenas to King George Island in the South Shetlands.
 Where one crossing is included, it is to or from Ushuaia.
 Expeditions are all to the Antarctica Peninsula with two trips extending to the Polar Circle.

-is a single ship operator sailing in and out of Ushuaia.
-The ship offers good quality mid-range accommodation in twin cabins and suites only for a maximum of 84 passengers.
+Is a single ship operator sailing in and out of Ushuaia.
+This Antarctic cruise ship offers good quality mid-range accommodation in twin cabins and suites only for a maximum of 84 passengers.
 This company does not offer any adventure options apart from standard zodiac landings and cruising.
 Expeditions are to the Antarctic Peninsula with Polar Circle options, Falklands & South Georgia and the Weddell Sea

 An Australian operator offering a range of itineraries, including flight options from Punta Arenas in Chile to King George Island in the South Shetlands, thus avoiding one Drake Passage crossing or Santiago to Port Stanley in the Falklands.
 Adventure options include kayaking, scuba, climbing, etc. Expeditions cover the Antarctic Peninsula, with Polar Circle options, South Georgia and the Weddell Sea